Abrasive Wheels Cork: online training and instant certification.

 Environmental factors

 The working environment significantly affects Abrasive Wheels safety.
-Environmental assessment covers floor conditions and available space, temperature and humidity levels, lighting quality, obstacles and trip hazards, and whether the task is performed at height or on stairs.
+Environmental assessment covers floor conditions and available space, temperature and humidity levels, lighting quality, obstacles and trip hazards, and whether the task is performed overhead, at floor level or in a confined space.

 abrasive wheel safe practices for Cork workers